Study and Prayer

 Women’s Reading Circle

-Tuesday mornings at 9:30 am - currently on Zoom
+Tuesday mornings at 9:30 am - meet in person

 The Women's Reading Circle began in 2001 as the first "women's only" gathering place at St. Aidan's.
 We thought we would read one book together over the Lenten period, discuss our faith, and that would be it.
 But we have continued weekly, all these years, reading faith-based books, historical fiction, and excellent novels that inspire rich discussion as we share our personal stories and support one another.
 The group is open to women of any age.
 We learn from each other's experiences through laughter and occasional tears, and we maintain guidelines of confidentiality.
 Contact the Parish Office if you are interested in this group.

-Tuesday and Friday mornings at 8:00 am - currently on Zoom
+Tuesday (meet in person) and Friday (meet via Zoom) mornings at 8:00 am

 Those who seek to include meditation in their weekly practice often find it easier to do so in the company of others.
 On Tuesday and Friday mornings, you are invited to light a candle at home and join us for 20 minutes of shared silence.
 It is that simple.
 All are welcome; regular attendance is not required.
 Send an email to email@example.com to be added to the mailing list for these gatherings.